 Spring semester: Oct.
 1

-All students are welcome to apply online for free.
+All international students are welcome to apply online for free.
 The application for admission will be reviewed by the International Committee only after all the items below have been received by the office of admission.
 All students must show ability to meet financial costs to travel to the United States, complete their education and return home.
 Financial assistance, which includes scholarships, will not be awarded until after a student has been accepted to the college.

 Applicants who are not United States citizens or United States permanent residents must submit the following: